The Harder-Narasimhan stratification of the moduli stack of G-bundles via Drinfeld's compactifications: Abstract

 \section{Abstract}

 We use Drinfeld's relative compactifications $\bBun_P$ and the Tannakian viewpoint on principal bundles to construct the Harder-Narasimhan stratification of the moduli stack $\Bun_G$ of $G$-bundles on an algebraic curve in arbitrary characteristic, generalizing the stratification for $G=\GL_n$ due to Harder and Narasimhan to the case of an arbitrary reductive group $G$.
 To establish the stratification on the set-theoretic level, we exploit a Tannakian interpretation of the Bruhat decomposition and give a new and purely geometric proof of the existence and uniqueness of the canonical reduction in arbitrary characteristic.
 We furthermore provide a Tannakian interpretation of the canonical reduction in characteristic $0$ which allows to study its behavior in families.
 The substack structures on the strata are defined directly in terms of Drinfeld's compactifications~$\bBun_P$, which we generalize to the case where the derived group of $G$ is not necessarily simply connected.
 Using $\bBun_P$ we establish various properties of the stratification, including finer information about the structure of the individual strata and a simple description of the strata closures.
+Finally, we introduce a novel notion of slope for principal bundles which allows for a natural formulation of the reduction theory of arbitrary reductive groups in arbitrary characteristic.